SAP-archive/teched2023-XP287v/exercises/ex3/README.md

 1. Open your trial account of SAP Landscape Management Cloud.
 2. On the left, select `Operations`.
 3. For any system listed in the "Systems" table which has a green ✅ next to its name, select `...` on the right side of the line item.
-4. Select `Instance Operations`.
+4. Select `Operations`.
 5. Select `Stop`.
 6. Select `Next Step`.
 7. Select `Perform Operation`.

-This will stop the particular system and trigger the business event "STOPSERVICE" which will trigger the configured alert.
+This will stop the particular system and trigger the business event "STOPSYSTEM" which will trigger the configured alert.

 ## Summary